AjithVijayan7/Employee-Data-Analysis-Report/README.md

 # Employee-Data-Analysis-Report

 1. Heading and Problem Statement:
 The objective of this project is to analyze employee data and gain insights into various aspects such as team distribution, position segmentation, age groups, and salary expenditure.
-Specifically, we aim to understand the organizational structure, identify patterns, and provide actionable recommendations.
+Specifically, I aim to understand the organizational structure, identify patterns, and provide actionable recommendations.

 2. Expected Outcome:
 Our expected outcome is to develop a comprehensive understanding of the employee dataset and present findings in a clear and informative manner.
-Additionally, we will create visualizations to enhance the communication of insights.
+Additionally, I will create visualizations to enhance the communication of insights.